niklas-enns/SpeedTester/README.md

 # SpeedTester

-SpeedTester is a tool which tests the speed of your internet connection periodically by downloading a file and measuring the elapsed time
+SpeedTester is a tool which tests the speed of a network connection periodically by downloading data and measuring the elapsed time

-SpeedTester can run as a normal command-line application which can be called with ``java -jar SpeedTester.jar``.
+SpeedTester can run as a normal command-line application which can be called with `java -jar SpeedTester.jar`.

-The results will be printed to the console and will look like
+The results are be printed to stdout and look like
 ```
 17:47:11.728 [pool-1-thread-1] INFO  n.s.ui.ConsoleResultPrinter - 90,02 MBit/s
 17:48:11.686 [pool-1-thread-1] INFO  n.s.ui.ConsoleResultPrinter - 90,73 MBit/s